 The Five Precepts of the Church

-There are the Five Precepts of the Church, law promulgated by the Church for our benefit.
-Precepts are rules or laws that we are called to follow, in this case to better live a strong Catholic life, and to grow closer to God through His church.
+There are Five Precepts of the Church—laws promulgated by the Church for our benefit.
+Precepts are rules or laws that we are called to follow, in this case to better live a strong Catholic life and to grow closer to God through His Church.

 1. You shall attend Mass on Sundays and on Holy Days of Obligation, and rest from servile labor.